Human Respiratory System Lesson: Parts and Functions

 • Structure: A ridge at the base of the trachea where it divides into the right and left main bronchi.
 It is an important anatomical landmark.

-• Function: The carina is a sensitive area that triggers the cough reflex when it detects foreign particles or irritants, helping to protect the lungs.
+• Function: The carina is a sensitive area that triggers the cough reflex when it detects foreign particles or irritants, which protects the lungs.

 9. Right Main Bronchus: